eKoulier/ML-Projects/README.md

 to guide it towards its destination within the allotted time.
 Finally, I improve upon the Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results.

+## Identify Customer Segments

+In this project I apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.I first explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
+Afterwards, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
+With the good, clean customer spending data, I apply PCA transformations to the data and implement clustering algorithms to segment the transformed customer data.
+Finally, I compare the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.